yusufemrekaraca/WinRAR-Cracker/README.md

-Just a simple application to get unlimited license in winrar.
+Just a simple application to get unlimited license key in winrar.